Tasmanian waterfalls are some of the best in the business, so we’ve put together a list that’ll kickstart your waterfall wanders.

 How many waterfalls in Tasmania?

-Tasmania has over 250 known waterfalls but many more are likely to exist.
+Tasmania has over 250 known waterfalls but many more are likely to exist in areas that are inaccessible or hard to reach.

 How long does it take to do the Montezuma Falls walk?